 In addition, the court may order the defendant to abate (remove) the nuisance.
 The defendant then has only three (3) days to begin the abetment process.
 Otherwise, the applicable government agency may abate the nuisance itself at the defendant's expense.

-A defendant who's convicted for a public nuisance violation in Nevada has to wait another two (2) years before petitioning the court to seal the record.
-However if the defense attorney is successful in getting the charge dismissed, then the defendant may petition to seal the record at once.
+A defendant who's convicted for a public nuisance violation in Nevada has to wait another year before petitioning the court to seal the record.
+However, if the defense attorney is successful in getting the charge dismissed, then the defendant may petition to seal the record at once.
 Read more about sealing Nevada criminal records.

 Arrested?
 Call . . . .